claroline/Claroline/docs/sections/user-interface/tools.md

 # Tools

-> Before declaring an UI for your tool,
+> Before declaring a user interface for your tool,
 > you'll first need to [register it](Claroline/sections/application/tools) in the Claroline Connect application.

 ## Registering a tool into Claroline Connect